 The model is for propagation over smoothly rolling terrain with about 50-foot variation, so calm seawater will probably be provide a better path, that is, have lower path loss.
 The model is also statistical; it predicts a path loss that occurs about half the time.

 I also found an on-line calculator that is said to use the Egli model.
 And I built my own spreadsheet version of an Egli's calculator.
-It shows very good agreement with the on-line above if the 0.66 factor is removed.
+It shows very good agreement with the on-line calculator (linked above) if the 0.66 factor is removed.
 That factor was probably to account for statistical probabilities.

 Using the on-line calculator based on Egli's model (linked above), the path loss for the following situation